 - High-quality products and services to sell

-Your VoIP provider needs to include methods that enable you to meet your employee needs.
+Your VoIP system needs to include methods that enable you to meet your employee needs.

 Your small business phone system handles more than outgoing and incoming calls.
 Your employees, along with your customers, need more.